TaraKhan7/drug-candidates-impacting-immune-cell-populations/README.md

 additional_analysis.py is not called anywhere, and was created to answer a specific question outside of the dashboard.

 # 4. Dashboard Link
-This is the link to the results dashboard: https://drug-candidates-impacting-immune-cell-populations-ffdjs48vvkam.streamlit.app/
+This is the link to the results dashboard: https://drug-candidates-impacting-immune-cell-populations-ffdjs48vvkam.streamlit.app/ <br>
+Please note that the dashboard takes about 15 seconds to fully load.